ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.09.0-dosimetry-protons.md

 ## Requirements

 - [ ] A minimum of 2 person-years per year over the next three year time period is required to launch into these objectives.
-Partnerships between NIST, ADCL’s and the medical community are essential in this area.
+Partnerships between NIST, ADCLs and the medical community are essential in this area.

 ## Background